Rapoport-Zink spaces of Hodge type: Introduction

 Let us comment on the proof of the main theorem (Theorem~\ref{thm:RZHType}).
 We do not directly extract defining equations of $\RZ_{G,b}$ in $\RZ_\BX$, but instead we take an indirect approach.
 As a starting point, observe that the candidate for the set of closed points $\RZ_{G,b}(\Fpbar)\subset\RZ_\BX(\Fpbar)$ is given by the affine Deligne-Lusztig set (\emph{cf.} Proposition~\ref{prop:LR}).
 Furthermore, Faltings constructed a formally smooth closed subspace $(\RZ_{G,b})\wh{_x}$ of the completion $(\RZ_\BX)\wh{_x}$ at $x\in\RZ_{G,b}(\Fpbar)$, which gives a natural candidate for the completion of $\RZ_{G,b}$ at $x$.

-We then construct a formal algebraic space $\RZ_{G,b}$ by patching together Faltings deformation spaces $(\RZ_{G,b})\wh{_x}$ via Artin's algebraisation technique (\emph{cf.} \S\ref{subsec:Artin}).\footnote{Although Artin's criterion is only for algebraic spaces, not for formal algebraic spaces, we apply Artin's criterion to suitable ``closed subspaces'' which turn out to be algebraic spaces.} The key step is to show that Tate tensors, constructed formal-locally over $(\RZ_{G,b})\wh{_x}$ by Faltings, patch together and smear out to some neighbourhood of $x$ whenever they should (\emph{cf.} Propositions~\ref{prop:descent} and \ref{prop:extension}).
+We then construct a formal algebraic space $\RZ_{G,b}$ by patching together Faltings deformation spaces $(\RZ_{G,b})\wh{_x}$ via Artin's algebraisation technique (\emph{cf.} \S\ref{subsec:Artin}).\footnote{Although Artin's criterion is only for algebraic spaces, not for formal algebraic spaces, we apply Artin's criterion to suitable ``closed subspaces'' which turn out to be algebraic spaces.} The key step is to show that Tate tensors, constructed formal-locally over $(\RZ_{G,b})\wh{_x}$ by Faltings, patch together and spread out to some neighbourhood of $x$ whenever they should (\emph{cf.} Propositions~\ref{prop:descent} and \ref{prop:extension}).

 The main reason why we exclude $p=2$ is that the standard PD structure on $pR$ is not nilpotent unless either $p>2$ or $pR=0$.
 In particular, if $p=2$ then we cannot apply the Grothendieck-Messing deformation theory \cite{messingthesis} for the thickenings $R\thra R/p$.
-In the subsequent paper \cite{Kim:2adicDeforBT}, the main results of this paper will be extended to the case when $p=2$ using Dieudonn\'e display theory \cite{Lau:2010fk}.
+The main results of this paper will be extended to the case when $p=2$ in the author's forthcoming paper.